The court has awarded more than £154,000 in compensation following a negligently performed VASER liposuction treatment.

-This negligent liposuction case highlights a number of important legal issues relating to cosmetic surgery claims.
+This negligent liposuction claim highlights a number of important legal issues relating to cosmetic surgery cases.
 In particular it raises questions about the accuracy of a cosmetic surgeon’s consultation notes and the effect that negligent cosmetic procedures can have on vulnerable patients.

-VASER, short for vibration amplification of sound, energy and resonance, is a relatively new liposuction procedure carried out under general anaesthetic.
+VASER, short for 'vibration amplification of sound, energy and resonance', is a relatively new liposuction procedure carried out under general anaesthetic.
 It involves the breakdown of fat in the body through the application of ultrasound energy, which is then aspirated.
-This new method of fat removal is considered to be less invasive than traditional liposuction which involves the removal of fat from the body before it is broken down.
-In this case the Defendant was seen as a pioneer of the VASER procedure and relatively experienced in its application.
+This method of fat removal is considered to be less invasive than traditional liposuction which involves the removal of fat from the body before it is broken down.

-The Claimant underwent VASER liposuction treatment for the removal of fat from her thighs and buttocks at a private London clinic in 2012.
-The Claimant was a beautician experienced in permanent/tattoo make up, practicing just a short distance from the Defendant.
-The Claimant had previously undergone a number of cosmetic procedures, including liposuction.
+The Claimant underwent VASER liposuction treatment for the removal of fat from her thighs and buttocks at a private London clinic.
+She was a beautician experienced in permanent/tattoo make up and had previously undergone a number of cosmetic procedures, including conventional liposuction.

-There were differences between the parties’ views about the desired outcome of the surgery.
-The patient said she asked for a feminine appearance, whereas the cosmetic surgeon said the Claimant had asked for a “sculptured and muscled high definition appearance”.
+The patient said she had asked for a 'feminine appearance', while the cosmetic surgeon said she had asked for a “sculptured and muscled high definition appearance”.
 The surgeon said she had specifically advised the patient against this option.